If you've decided to let them eat cake at your wedding, these Houston confection connoisseurs will be the sugar high-note of the night. Bon appétit!

-Whether it's a traditional bride's cake in the "Bridal White" flavor, an exquisite one with golden chevrons, cascading peacock feathers, or cherry blossoms — or a groom's cake in a shape of a golf bag or a beer bucket, owner Roslyn Allen do it.
+Whether it's a traditional bride's cake in the "Bridal White" flavor, an exquisite one with golden chevrons, cascading peacock feathers, or cherry blossoms—or even a groom's cake in a shape of a golf bag or a beer bucket, owner Roslyn Allen can do it.
 She has more than 25 years of experience and has been featured on The Rachael Ray Show.
-Her custom, fresh-baked wedding and all-occasion cakes are available with pure buttercream (chocolate, too) icing, cream cheese, whipped icing and fondant (also in chocolate) — not to mention fun flavors like coconut, red velvet, margarita and champagne.
+Her custom, fresh-baked wedding and all-occasion cakes are available with pure buttercream (chocolate, too) icing, cream cheese, whipped icing and fondant (also in chocolate)—not to mention fun flavors like coconut, red velvet, margarita, and champagne.

 Rustika Café & Bakery

 A family-owned and operated café and bakery in Houston for more than 20 years, Rustika is known for elegant bride's and elaborate groom's cakes served up with superb customer service.
 We're also a fan of their cake cups and empanadas.
 Good news if you're gluten-free: they offer flourless chocolate wedding cake and other sweet somethings sans gluten.

 Owner Lauren Weber has a bachelor's in food science and a certificate in patisserie and baking from Le Cordon Bleu College of Culinary Arts.
 She is a master at baking pastries of all varieties, including elegant and on-trend cakes incorporating real flowers, ribbons, feathers, and artsy icing (like lace or tree bark).
 Plus, she offers one of the best flavor and filling selections in the city—our mouths are watering at the thought of her Salted Caramel Cocoa, Rose Essence, Nutella, and Caramel Macchiato Cake.